 - Low compression

-- Coolant entering combustion chamber
+- Coolant entering the combustion chamber

 If the engine struggles to reach operating temperature, cross-check the cooling system using our Cooling System Diagnosis Center.
+This also ties into the recently rebuilt cooling pages such as Caterpillar Marine Diesel Cooling System Failures and Cummins Marine Diesel Cooling System Failures.

 Blue Smoke: Oil Burning